irgolic/AutoPR/CONTRIBUTING.md

 Got an idea on how to improve AutoPR?
 Contributions welcome, and greatly appreciated! 🙏

-Join [Discord](https://discord.gg/ykk7Znt3K6) to discuss ideas and get help.
+Join [Discord](https://discord.gg/ykk7Znt3K6) to discuss ideas and get guidance.

 ## Overview